GuignardLab/CenTuri-Course/README.md

 >
 >

-If your python version is too old or if you failed to install one of the libraries
+If your python version is too old or if you failed to install one of the libraries, you will get an error message.